Graduate School of Engineering

 Development of Smart Materials

 NiTi (Nitinol) alloys which are of the most famous shape memory (SM) alloy system have been already applied in several industrial and medical fields.
 The low ductility and the non-magnetism of Nitinol, however, restrict to expand the practical field.
-Recently, we have developed a new kind of SM alloys Cu-Al-Mn with high ductility and SM properties comparable to the Nitinol.
-Application to the guide wire in the medical catheter is now tried.
-On the other hand, ferromagnetic SM alloys are also one of our research targets.
-Up to now, we have developed a lot of new alloy systems including the ferromagnetic SM alloys.
+Recently, we have developed a new kind of SM alloys Cu-Al-Mn with high ductility and SM properties.
+This new material has been practically applied to a medical device for correcting ingrown nails.
+Recently, we have been developing a large-scale Cu- and Fe-based SM alloys for buildings, in which the abnormal grain growth for single crystal is one of the key issues.
+Ferromagnetic SM alloys are also one of our research targets.
+Up to now, we have found a lot of new alloy systems including the Ni-Mn-based and Co-based Heusler alloys.